UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/1_IntroBash.md

 ### Adding Options To Commands

-So far, the commands we have used were given either without the use of any subsequent arguments, e.g. `pwd` & `ls`, or with a specific directory as the second argument, e.g. `cd ../` & `ls /home`.
+So far, the commands we have used were given either without the use of any subsequent arguments, e.g. `pwd` & `ls`, or with a specific directory as the second argument, e.g. `cd ../` & `ls /`.
-Many commands have the additional capacity to specify different options as to how they perform, and these options are often specified between the command name, and the file being operated on.
+Many commands have the additional capacity to specify different options as to how they perform, and these options are often specified between the command name, and the file (or path) being operated on.
 Options are commonly a single letter prefaced with a single dash (`-`), or a word prefaced with two dashes (`--`).
-The `ls` command can be given with the option `-l` specified between the command & the directory.
-This options gives the output in what is known as *long listing* format.
+The `ls` command can be given with the option `-l` specified between the command & the directory and gives the output in what is known as *long listing* format.

 *Inspect the contents of your current directory using the long listing format.
 Please make sure you can tell the difference between the characters `l` & `1`.*